Cycrus/COGNA_Kernel/README.md

   Contrary to most other network architectures not all connections are activated simultaneously, rather than one step after another.
 This allows for including time as a variable in the processing of information.
 When a neuron is activated, it activates all following neurons, those activate all next neurons and so on.
   This happens by storing pointers to all connections, which must be activated currently inside a global array.
 All connections which are inside of this array fire by clearing the array saving all next connections inside of it, if the activation threshold of a neuron is exceeded.

+<h1>Running Tests</h1>
+- First compile the project with the makefile.
+For this just type "make" in the when you are in the root folder of the project.
+The executable test files are now in the build/tests folder.
+- You can run "aplysia_test" or "simple_reinforcement_learning_test" to test out the basic functionalities of COGNA.
+Those files can be used standalone.
+- Running "builder_test" offers the whole functionality of COGNA, where you can run custom networks defined with the COGNA editor (which is in another repository).
+You must pass an existing project name in the "Projects" folder in the root folder as a program argument.
+If the project exists, it is automatically built and run.
+You can define custom networks with the COGNA editor and place them in the "Project" folder to run your own networks.
+- For a first test of the "builder_test", you can run "./builder_test Interface_Test", which will run a very simple network showcasing the UDP interface functions of COGNA.
+While the network is running start the "udp_listener.py" script in the "test_scripts" folder in the root folder.
+This starts a receiver listening to one defined port (40002) of the Interface_Test network.
+The script "udp_pulse.py" will emit one single packet on one port (40001) on channel 1.
+This will induce a short activation pulse if executed correctly.
+All networking here happens on the localhost.

 <h1>Images</h1>
 Basic Learning Concepts Sensitization/Habituation